Kadle11/Visualization_And_Operations_On_Graphs/README.md

 ### Example

 A Directed Graph is represented in the required format in "DirectedGraph.txt" and an Undirected Graph is represented in the required format in "UndirectedGraph.txt".
+Each node on the graph will have a different colour for better Visualization.

 * To Compile, Run make.
 * To Execute, ```./Prg.out < DirectedGraph.txt```